EdwardSmart98/ThreeJSTemplate/README.md

-# ThreeJSTemplete
+# Three.js Templete
-Three JS project setup with webpack, jest and firebase.
+Three.js project setup with webpack, jest and firebase.

-A ready made project for THREE.JS for typescript, with built in commands to quickly test, run, and build for quick proeject setup. made for beginners who want to get working in THREE JS immediately.
+A readymade project for three.js in typescript, with built in commands to quickly test, run, and build for quick project setup. made for beginners who want to get working in Three.js immediately.

 # Prerequisites